icanos/hassio-plejd/README.md

 ```
 The above is used to notify the add-on when Home Assistant has started successfully and let the add-on send the discovery response (containing all devices).

-### Configuration
 The plugin needs you to configure some settings before working.
+You find these on the Add-on page after you've installed it.

 Parameter | Value
 --- | ---